-- Read: the existing value of a Degree of Freedom is referenced as context. - Gate: a Degree of Freedom constrains or conditions the operation. - Write: the operation commits a modification to that Degree of Freedom.
+- $\leftarrow$ Read: the existing value of a Degree of Freedom is referenced as context. - $\leftrightarrow$ Gate: a Degree of Freedom constrains or conditions the operation. - $\rightarrow$ Write: the operation commits an update to that Degree of Freedom.

-Read, Gate, and Write describe intra-cycle roles, not temporal steps.
+Read, Gate, and Write denote roles within a single nonlocal update cycle, not local time steps.
 They do not imply local ordering in time.
 Within any operation, the Read, Gate, and Write roles always apply to distinct Degrees of Freedom, forming a conserved triadic grammar: reference, constraint, and commitment.